minvws/nl-kat-coordination/docs/source/developer_documentation/boefjes.md

   SchedulerRuntimeManager->>Worker[pid=2]: start()
 ```

-Here, the SharedDict is an object that keeps track of a mapping of the pid's of workers to the task they are handling.
+Here, the `SharedDict` maps worker process IDs (PIDs) to the task they are handling.

 ### Running as a Docker container